Skip to content Skip to navigation

 The Arts Project Australia gallery has accessible toilets in the Perry Street Building.
 They are located in the northern end of the building.
 On the upper ground level they are located off the northern side of the service corridor.
 On L1 and L2 they are located behind blue manual double doors.

 Entry 30A Perry Street is wheelchair accessible and offers direct access to the Courtyard, Perry Street Building upper ground and Johnston Street Building upper ground.
-Lift access is available to visit other buildings and levels.

 Accessibility